RichardSolaire/camera_extractor/README.md

 In your main sketch you have to draw ONLY with the color white.
 The main sketch runs on the projector, so it's projected on the wall.
 The analysis (and the user interaction for ROI and RGB registration) happens on a second sketch that runs in another thread on secondary papplet.
-The camera records what is projected, and analyze only what happens in the ROI (the ROI is selected from the user) The videoextractor eliminate the white pixels from the ROI (these should be from the main sketch projection), and detects the most similars to the RGB values selected from the user.
+The camera records what is projected, and analyze only what happens in the ROI (the ROI is selected from the user).
+The videoextractor eliminate the white pixels from the ROI (these should be from the main sketch projection), and detects the most similars to the RGB values selected from the user.
-The center of mass of this point is returned, normalized in the main sketch size/coordinas The main sketch can use the center of mass from the videoextractor papplet.
+The center of mass of this point is returned, normalized in the main sketch size/coordinates.
+The main sketch can use the center of mass from the videoextractor papplet.